landtechnologies/marketing-test/README.md

 1. Calculate and render a conversion rate percentage next to each article.
 Use the following thresholds to make it easy to see at a glance which articles are performing well.

-   - 8 and below show as red.
+   - Less than 8 show as red.
    - Between 8 & 10 show as yellow.
    - 10 or above show as green.